wpsight/wpcasa/README.txt

 * Initial release

 == Upgrade Notice ==
+= 1.2.13 =
+We have fixed the non-functioning QR code on the single page and made sure that WPCasa works correctly with WordPress 6.6.

 = 1.2.12 =
 This version is now compatible with PHP8+ and we fixed a styling issue with the popup of Listings Map.
 Please note: WordPress 6.6 will drop support for PHP 7.0 and 7.1, so in the upcoming updates we will also start dropping PHP support for older and unsecure PHP versions up to PHP 7.1.
 If you would like to benefit from further WPCasa updates from the end of 2024, please keep in mind that you must be running at least PHP 7.2.